COREP FINREP Reporting: A Primer

 At the heart of these two frameworks, COREP and FINREP, lies the main goal of empowering banks with greater capabilities to aggregate risk data and high quality internal risk reporting practices.
 The main objectives can be summarized as:

-- To aid the senior management in banking organisations in improved financial and risk decision making, as well as strategic planning by enhancing the very structure of regulatory reporting.
+- To aid the senior management in banking organizations in improved financial and risk decision making, as well as strategic planning by enhancing the very structure of regulatory reporting.

 - To facilitate trend predictions and thereby macro and global assessment of risk by creating a common basis for furnishing regulatory information.

-- To make regulatory reporting faster and more standardised by establishing a central repository for European banking data.
+- To make regulatory reporting faster and more standardized by establishing a central repository for European banking data.

 - To bring the European reporting requirements onto a single common platform and eliminate the deviations caused by different supervisors in the EU.

 Impact on organizations